-More information on the CAA and its accreditation standards may be obtained by doing one of the following:
+More information on the CAA and its accreditation standards may be obtained by:

-- Accessing the documents on the CAA’s Web site: www.asha.org/academic/accreditation
+- Accessing the documents on the CAA’s website

 - Contacting the CAA office at ASHA’s headquarters: 2200 Research Blvd, #310, Rockville, MD 20850

-Per the CAA requirements, a complaint about any accredited program or program in candidacy status may be submitted to the CAA by any student, instructional staff member, speech-language pathologist, audiologist, and/or member of the public.
+Per the CAA, a complaint may be submitted to the CAA by any student, instructional staff member, speech-language pathologist, audiologist, and/or member of the public.
 Complaints must:

 - Be against an accredited graduate education program or program in candidacy status in audiology and/or speech language pathology;

-- Clearly describe the specific nature of the conduct being complained about, which must have occurred at least in part within five years of the date the complaint is filed, the relationship of the complaint to the accreditation standards, and provide supporting data for the charge.
+- Clearly describe the specific nature of the conduct being complained about, which must have occurred at least in part within five years of the date the complaint is filed, describe the relationship of the complaint to the accreditation standards, and provide supporting data for the charge;

 - Include verification, if the complaint is from a student or faculty/instructional staff member, that the complainant exhausted all pertinent institutional grievance and review mechanisms before submitting a complaint to the CAA;